Harry Leland

-Harry Leland, also known as the Black Bishop, is a supervillain appearing in American comic books published by Marvel Comics.
+Harold Leland, also known as the Black Bishop, is a supervillain appearing in American comic books published by Marvel Comics.
 The character has been depicted as an adversary of the X-Men.

 Leland possesses the mutant ability to increase the mass of an object or person, making it extremely heavy.
 Thanks to his allegiance to Sebastian Shaw, he attained the rank of Black Bishop of the Lords Cardinal of the New York branch of The Hellfire Club, an exclusive secret society bent on world domination.
 In civilian life, he was a corporate lawyer.

 Publication history

 Created by writer Chris Claremont and artist/co-writer John Byrne, Leland first appeared in Uncanny X-Men #132 (April 1980).

-Artist John Byrne based Leland's appearance on actor-director Orson Welles, and the name refers to two characters in Welles' films: Harry Lime from The Third Man, and Jed Leland from Citizen Kane.
+Byrne based Leland's appearance on actor-director Orson Welles.
+Leland's name refers to two characters in Welles' films: Harry Lime from The Third Man, and Jed Leland from Citizen Kane.

 The character subsequently appears in Uncanny X-Men #132-135 (April–July 1980), #152 (Dec.
 1981), and #208–209 (August–September 1986), in which he was killed.
-Leland made several posthumous appearances before being resurrected in Marauders (2021), part of the Krakoan Age.
+Leland made several posthumous appearances before being resurrected in Marauders (2021).

 Fictional character biography

 Little is known of Harry Leland's past before encountering the X-Men, although he did encounter former teammate, Emma Frost, before she was inducted into the Hellfire Club.
-At the time, Emma was homeless and using her powers during a Hellfire Club meeting to gain information about stocks.
-Leland takes an interest in her but comes on too strongly, and Emma runs away.
-Shortly after, he accompanies Sean Cassidy and his NYPD partner to an incident behind the club which involves Emma.
-Emma uses her telepathy to erase the memories of all three men.
+At the time, Frost was homeless and using her powers during a Hellfire Club meeting to gain information about stocks.
+Leland takes an interest in her but comes on too strongly, and Frost runs away.
+Shortly after, he accompanies Sean Cassidy and his NYPD partner to an incident behind the club which involves Frost.
+Frost uses her telepathy to erase the memories of all three men.

 Leland encounters the X-Men when they invade the New York headquarters of the Hellfire Club.
 Leland causes Wolverine to become increasingly heavy until he falls through the floor into a sub-basement.
 In the rematch, Wolverine attacks Leland from above.
 Leland panics and uses his mass-increasing powers, resulting in Wolverine crashing through the floor again, this time with Leland beneath him.
 Leland is hospitalized as a result.
-When the Hellfire Club again captures the X-Men weeks later, Leland takes revenge by using his power on Wolverine until his heart gives out, though his rival's death proves to be a temporary state induced by Amanda Sefton.
+When the Hellfire Club again captures the X-Men weeks later, Leland takes revenge by using his power on Wolverine until his heart gives out, though Wolverine survives.

 Alongside the Hellfire Club, Leland battles the X-Men in New York's Central Park.
 When Nimrod attacks the assembled mutants, the X-Men and the Club join forces to battle Nimrod.
-Leland increases Nimrod's mass to make it more vulnerable to attack.
-Overweight and in poor health, the effort triggers a heart attack.
-At Storm's urging, Leland increases the mass of Sebastian Shaw (who had been sent hurtling towards outer space), causing Shaw to crash into Nimrod.
-Leland succumbs to his heart condition and dies.
+Leland increases Nimrod's mass to make it more vulnerable to attack, but suffers a fatal heart attack in the process.